 In all three cases, the mathematical expectation (the arithmetical mean) of the profitability equals 10%.
 From this perspective, the trading systems do not differ.
 In terms of drawdown, the considered systems are also equal, since unprofitable periods (drawdowns) are not observed in any of them.
 But, the results of these three systems are not identical.
 How do they differ?
 If look closely, then it should be noted that variation of the profit value in every separately taken month, with respect to its average value is not the same.
 This spread of values (sometimes called the volatility of the portfolio) measures the standard deviation.
 Let’s compare the indicator of the standard deviation for the given selections:

 As we already know from the article about Sharpe ratio, the standard deviation of the profitability is a measure of risk.
 The smaller the standard deviation, the more stable is considered the expected profit.
 From this perspective, the considered trading systems significantly differ from each other.
 Trading system #2 brings a stable profit of 10% every month, there is no spread in profitability relative to the average, and the standard deviation is equal to zero.
 If to take into the calculation only proposed indicators of the trading systems, then trading system #2 is most preferable, since it shows a more stable result under the same profitability and drawdown.
 Known to us the Sharpe ratio for trading system #2 will tend to infinity, due to the zero standard deviation of the profitability.
-The use of the standard deviation in the trading is fairly wide; let's consider few examples below.
+The use of the standard deviation in the trading is fairly wide.
+Let's consider few examples below.

-Assessment of the risk.
 Various specialized methods of the risk assessment are also based on the standard deviation.
 For example, Value at Risk (VAR) – the most common cost measure of the risk.
 It shows value in the money, which the expected losses do not exceed over a certain period with set probability.
 This category may include the Sharpe ratio, Sortino, Trainer ratios and beta factor.

-Technical indicators.
 All technical indicators, in the calculation of which, in one way or another, takes part the volatility, are based on the standard deviation.
 In the Protrader terminal, the examples of such indicators are directly the standard deviation of asset price (STD) and Bollinger Bands.

 Bollinger Bands is common technical indicator; it estimates the supposed boundaries of the asset movement depending on the volatility in the past.
 The values of the indicator boundaries are calculated as standard deviation from moving average for the specified period.
 Double standard deviation is usually used; the probability to exceed this boundary for the random value equals 13.6%.
 In this case it is convenient to set and adjust the levels of decision-loss and fixation of the profit on these levels.
 But we should not forget that the hypothesis of the normal distribution is not always satisfied for the prices of financial assets.
 Below you can see Bollinger Bands built from the simple moving average with period = 20 and double standard deviation on the day chart of the currency pair EUR/USD.